USMNT’s Pulisic reflects on big night; Lalas’ comments

 Speaking in the mixed zone afterwards, a downbeat Pulisic, 18, reflected on his display as he tore Tottenham apart in the first half, had a goal disallowed and battled against the best defense in the Premier League.

-He wants those calls back as two goals were disallowed for Dortmund.
+He wants those calls back as Dortmund had a second, more contentious, goal chalked off for offside.

 “I always tried to bring confidence to the game.
 I still need to do more and create goals and score goals.
 I couldn’t do it today,” Pulisic said.